1st semester: Monday evening, cross listed as Moral Theology DT2230Y/DT3230Y (Min. No. 8)

 - display understanding of the cultural origins and development of social justice traditions in the Church

-- level 3 only: Critically evaluate aspects of Church social teaching.
+- critically evaluate aspects of Church social teaching (Level 3 only)

-Boswell, Jonathan S., Francis P. McHugh and Johan Verstraeten, eds.
+Boswell, Jonathan E., Francis P. McHugh and Johan Verstraeten.
 Catholic Social Thought: Twilight or Renaissance.
 Leuven: Leuven University Press, 2000.

-Cullen, Philomena, Bernard Hoose and Gerard Mannion, eds.
+Cullen, Philomena, Bernard Hoose and Gerard Mannion.
 Catholic Social Justice: Theological and Practical Explorations.
-London: T & T Clark, 2007.
+London: T&T Clark, 2007.

-———.
+——.
 Crusade or Conspiracy?
 Catholics and the Anti-Communist Struggle in Australia.
-Sydney, NSW: UNSW Press, 2001.
+Sydney: UNSW Press, 2001.

 Himes, Kenneth R., ed.
 Modern Catholic Social Teaching: Commentaries and Interpretations.
-Washington, DC: Georgetown UP, 2004.
+Washington, DC: Georgetown University Press, 2004.

 Hogan, Michael.
 Australian Catholics: The Social Justice Tradition.
-Melbourne, VIC: Collins Dove, 1993.
+Melbourne: Collins Dove, 1993.

-McCarthy, David Matzko, ed.
-The Heart of Catholic Social Teaching: Its Origins and Contemporary Significance.
-Grand Rapids, MI: Brazos Press, 2009.
+McCarthy, David M. The Heart of Catholic Social Teaching: Its Origins and Contemporary Significance.
+Grand Rapids, MI: Brazos, 2009.